6 Questions to Ask When Hiring a Commercial Real Estate Content Writer for Your Firm

 They should be able to see the big picture and understand how each content piece might contribute to lead generation, investor confidence, brand building, etc.

-Green flags: A good CRE writer should be able to discuss relevant metrics like engagement, time on page, lead conversions, keyword ranking, and organic traffic, even though they do not control the analytics directly.
+Green flags: A good CRE writer should be able to discuss relevant metrics like engagement, time on page, lead conversions, keyword ranking, and organic traffic.

 Question 6: "What is your typical workflow, including communication, turnaround times, and revision process?
 What are your rates or pricing structure?"